GeorgeBroughton/GreatGrogrodor/README.md

 - 🌱 I’m currently learning PowerShell
 - 💞️ I’m looking to collaborate on anything automation related
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/george-broughton/)
+  - Please be aware that I get new connections all the time.
+If you have a proposition for me, please indicate this in your initial message.

 <!---
 GreatGrogrodor/GreatGrogrodor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.